For people with type 1 diabetes and for some with type 2, daily insulin injections are absolutely critical.

 We all need insulin to live, but excessive or higher amounts of insulin can lead to your body storing more glucose as body fat.
 The need for higher amounts of insulin is caused generally by:

 Insulin resistance, which then requires you to need more and more insulin in order to maintain healthy blood sugar levels.

 Beta-cell dysfunction in people with type 2 diabetes is the gradual deterioration of your body’s ability to produce healthy beta-cells.
 This inevitably means that taking injections of insulin is going to be part of what keeps you healthy and alive.

 Hormones!
 If you are a growing young adult, your insulin needs are going to go up.
-This really shouldn’t lead to weight-gain unless your other lifestyle habits are increasing your insulin needs.
+This really shouldn’t lead to weight gain unless your other lifestyle habits are increasing your insulin needs.
 Growth hormones make everyone more insulin resistant and this is a normal part of the human body’s process during puberty.
-For young women, hormone fluctuations during your menstrual cycle can also create temporary insulin resistance.
+For young women, hormone fluctuations during their menstrual cycle can also create temporary insulin resistance.